sanjaesan/slate/source/index.html.md

 ]
 ```

-This Endpoint is available to clients for retrieving all projects
+This Endpoint is available for retrieving client projects

 ### HTTP Request